mafuth/PHP-webauth/readme.md

 # PHP Bio metric auth library for composer
-check examples folder for how to use it
+check example folder for how to use it